-Compared to a normal Super Avenger, the Military edition not only features new color scheme.
+Compared to a normal Super Avenger, the Military edition not only features a new color scheme.
 It is also equipped with another mechanism that makes possible the 24-hour time representation format and also forces Breitling to re-arrange the three sub-dials in a more traditional way with a small seconds indicator placed at 3 hours and a 30-minute chronograph totalizer moved to 9 o’clock.

 Frankly, I would prefer the device to be equipped with their latest Caliber B01 chronograph movement: for a timepiece that commands such a high retail price (Breitling plans to sell this ref.
-M2233010/BC91-100W model for impressive $7800 USD), even a COSC-certified version of a run-off-the-mill mechanism, which is produced by the millions and often powers timepieces that are ten times less expensive, seems to be a bit, well, too profit-oriented.
+M2233010/BC91-100W model for impressive $7800 USD), even a COSC-certified version of a run-off-the-mill mechanism, which is produced by the millions and often powers timepieces that are ten times less expensive, is a bit, well, too profit-oriented.
 You can’t charge so much money just for cool looks and a name on the dial.

-Since the body is the same, the watch still makes a very strong impression with its gargantuan proportions.
+Since the body is the same, the watch still makes a strong impression with its gargantuan proportions.
 Measuring 48 millimeters in diameter and being almost 18 millimeters thick, the watch will certainly look great if you plan to wear it with camo, black tactical vest and a Glock in your holster.
 Jeans and a polo shirt would also be fine, although not as impressive.
 However, wear it with a business suit and you suddenly discover a world of pain and, probably, water cooler gossip.

 Although Breitling calls this model a “limited edition”, it is offered in a run of whole 500 units, so you will probably not have any problem getting one of these even after a year after the model officially goes on sale.
 Judging by my previous experience with their “limited” versions, you could even be able to buy one from an online retailer.